Yaseen549/pywebkit/README.md

   - call methods - Every function has its own property.
   - The most common call activities (CSS generator) are already implemented
   - Receive special file types like .css
+  - newlines integrated, now you can print newlines just by calling "newline1()" and upto 6 lines

 ## Usage